rtoal/plang-glossary/README.md

 A run-time association of a _value_ with a (mutable) variable.

 ### Associativity
 The property of an operator that dictates how it combines in unparenthesized contexts with other operators of the same precedence level.
-Kinds of assocativity include left-associative, right-associative, and non-associative.
+Kinds of associativity include left-associative, right-associative, and non-associative.

 ### Asynchronous
 A type of invocation in which the caller does not wait for the callee to complete.